Python-Markdown/markdown/docs/extensions/attr_list.md

 <p id="an_id" class="a_class">This is a paragraph.</p>
 ```

-The one exception is headers, as they are only ever allowed on one line.
+An exception is headers, as they are only ever allowed on one line.

 ```text
 A setext style header {: #setext}